BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

 ## Smelting: `smelt`

 To complete this objective the player must smelt the specified item.
 Note that you must define the output item, not the ingredient.
-The first argument is the name of a [quest item](../../Features/Items.md).
+The first argument is the name of a [Quest Item](../../Features/Items.md).
 The second one is the amount (integer).

 You can use the `notify` keyword to display a message each time the player advances the objective,